I thought my life would be different.

 That was where my dreams stopped.
 I never really imagined beyond the white picket fence.

 Today, I’m 34.
 I have one kid.
-His father and I – while committed to each other – are not married.
+Her father and I – while committed to each other – are not married.

 We may not have another child.